Victorian Legislative Council: First Legislative Council

-The new constitution was approved by the Legislative Council in March 1854 and was sent to Britain where it was passed by the United Kingdom Parliament as the Victoria Constitution Act 1855, received Royal Assent on 16 July 1855 and was proclaimed in Victoria on 23 November 1855.
+The new constitution was approved by the Legislative Council in March 1854 and was sent to Britain where it was passed by the United Kingdom Parliament as the Victoria Constitution Act 1855 (18 & 19 Vict. c.
+55), received royal assent on 16 July 1855 and was proclaimed in Victoria on 23 November 1855.
 The Constitution established a Westminster-style system of responsible government that continues in Victoria today.